 Nursing science core courses, taken by all MS and DNP students, build on students' baccalaureate nursing knowledge to integrate scientific underpinnings for practice, understand nursing information management and decision-making, and advocate for health promotion.
 Students develop evidence-based knowledge and skills to enhance the quality and safety of health care while demonstrating leadership and professionalism.
-Courses within the selected programs of Adult-Gerontology Clinical Nurse Specialist, Nurse Educator, Family Nurse Practitioner, Psychiatric-Mental Health Nurse Practitioner (GC), Adult-Gerontology Acute Care Nurse Practitioner, Nursing and Organizational Leadership or Practice and Leadership Innovations provide specialized knowledge and practice opportunities in each advanced nursing role.
+Courses within the selected programs of Adult-Gerontology Clinical Nurse Specialist, Nurse Educator, Family Nurse Practitioner, Psychiatric-Mental Health Nurse Practitioner (GC), Adult-Gerontology Acute Care Nurse Practitioner, or Nursing Leadership provide specialized knowledge and practice opportunities in each advanced nursing role.
 A unique feature of the programs is the targeted emphasis on the nurse's use of advanced knowledge and skills of health promotion with individuals and families in diverse populations to address health care needs within complex environments.